fondationmerieux/labbook_python/README.md

 In order to prevent modification of this directory it is replicated to a `DEVRUN_STORAGE` directory before mounting it into the container.
 `DEVRUN_STORAGE=./devrun_storage` by default, you can modify it by setting the `DEVRUN_STORAGE` environment variable.

-Note2: if the configuration file cannot be found an error is displayed when you invoke make:
+Note2: if the configuration file cannot be found or if a parameter is missing an error is displayed when you invoke make:
 ~~~
 $ make help
 Makefile:23: *** LABBOOK_DB_USER undefined.
 Stop.
 ~~~

+Note3: `make devrun` creates the log directories ./labbook_FE/logs and ./labbook_BE/logs if necessary and mounts them into the container to facilitate access and to preserve logs across restarts.
+These 2 directories are ignored bu git.

 # Documentation